11 Ways to Lower Cholesterol Naturally Without MedsNov 18, 2022

 Warning: Some people need to be on statins and this should not be a substitute for personalized information between you and your doctor.
 Join my Healthy Living VIP Community if you want more personalized advice.

-Grab my Actual Weight Loss book for more evidence-based information like this!
+Grab my Cholesterol Book for more evidence-based information like this!

 What Is Cholesterol?
 Why should we care?

-Cholesterol is a waxy, fat-like substance that's produced by every cell in the body and cleared by the liver.
-It can be found in the bloodstream inside of lipoproteins.
+Cholesterol is a waxy, fat-like substance that's produced by every cell in the body and cleared by the intestines and liver.
+It's found in the bloodstream inside of lipoproteins.
 Approximately 95% of circulating cholesterol is derived from synthesis in your cells, not from your diet.
 While it is essential for the body to function properly, you don't need to consume cholesterol.
 Your body can make it.
 Every cell in your body makes its own cholesterol.

 Too much cholesterol can poison and kill cells When excess cholesterol accumulates in any cell, it crystalizes and kills the cell.
 This is especially true in arterial beds, like your heart.

 Unfortunately, high levels of cholesterol in your bloodstream can increase the risk of heart disease and this is the main problem with cholesterol.

 Yes!
 Absolutely! cholesterol is essential for life.
 Without cholesterol, you will not be alive.
 Every cell in your body needs cholesterol.
 Every cell in your body is capable of making it's own cholesterol.